waqifalam/cs1531-lab01/README.md

 **Summary:**
 1. Open the `integer.py` file
 2. Line 1 has declared a list of integers.
-You are required to add the number 6 to the list and then add all of the numbers up using a `for` loop and print out the result
+You are required to add the number 6 to the list (using the `append` function) and then add all of the numbers up using a `for` loop and print out the result
 3. Make the required edits to complete the above goal and run the `integer.py` in the same way you ran `hello.py`
 4. At the bottom of the file add the line
 ```python